lavantien/dotfiles/README.md

-# A robust Dotfiles - Make dev environment setup into a science
+# A robust Dotfiles - Scientific, Optimize, and Minimal

-Quality Assurance by myself: **70%**
+Quality Assurance by myself: **85%**

 ## Step by Step for a Fresh Ubuntu 23.04+